Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 Let me tell you; I think you’ll love it, at least if you have the same kind of shooting style as me.

-I use this lens for a while, and I will discuss this lens with my personal opinion.
+I have used this lens for a while, and I will discuss this lens with my personal opinion.

-I’m going to focus on three major points; first, of course, the look how it looks, how I feel about it.
+I will focus on three major points; first, the look how it looks and how I feel about it.

 The second is autofocus; I know you guys really want to know how fast this thing is.